1abdelhalim/SQL-50/README.md

-Welcome to the SQL 50 on LeetCode repository
+Welcome to the SQL 50 LeetCode repository

-This project contains solutions and explanations for the SQL problems on LeetCode
+This repo contains solutions and explanations for the SQL problems on LeetCode